svenssonaxel/diff-format/MAIN.md

 It would technically not be entirely backward compatible since it is possible to violate the rules for prefixed file comparisons and thereby create an invalid hintful diff that is still a valid unified diff.
 This is however unlikely to have ever happened, since previously there has been no reason to create unified diff format files containing lines beginning with `|`.

-Here's an example of a compat diff format file, highlighted:
+Here's an example of a compat diff format file, highlighted.
+Redundant hunks are shown in gray text, to help direct attention.

 <picture>
   <img alt="A highlighted compat diff" src="img/compat-format-example.compat.diff.highlighted.png"/>
 </picture>

 The best way to visualize a compat diff format file is probably to first convert it to a hintful format file with no prefixed hunks:

 <picture>
   <img alt="A visualization of a compat diff converted to a hintful diff" src="img/compat-format-example.converted-from-compat.hintful.diff.visualized.png"/>
 </picture>